 Your child health nurse, lactation consultant and your Australian Breastfeeding Association counsellor will all be able to provide you with information and support as you breastfeed and/or express.
 They may be able to put you in contact with another mother of a baby who has had a cleft or refer you to the CleftPALS organisation.
 However you decide to feed your baby, there is support available to help you.

 Support organisation: CleftPALS stands for Cleft Palate and Lip Society.
 CleftPALS is a national organisation of parents and professionals involved in the treatment of the cleft condition.
 Volunteers from CleftPALS offer support and guidance to new families all over Australia.
-They have contact parents who can visit you while you are still in hospital or once you get home.
 The association produces a newsletter and provides ongoing information and support.
 There are several CleftPALS branches around Australia, including in NSW, WA, QLD and VIC (the Victorian branch covers Tasmania and South Australia too).

 The Royal Children’s Hospital Melbourne VIC website also has helpful information.
 See The Royal Children’s Hospital Cleft Lip and Palate booklet and also some factsheets on clefts can be found here under ‘c’.

 The Children's Hospital at Westmead NSW website also has helpful information.